Cremation or Burial: Which is Better For You and Your Family?

 Main Differences Between Cremation and Burial

-What's cheaper: cremation or burial?
-While it's natural to think about price, it's not quite that simple.
-Much goes into the cost of a funeral and burial.
-This is why it has become common practice to plan and pre-pay for such services in advance, similar to saving for college and retirement.
-Planning in advance allows the individual to choose how his or her life story should be told, and becomes a gift for those who are left behind.
-It also gives you plenty of time to decide whether you want a cremation or burial.
+The question of whether cremation or burial is cheaper is not quite that simple.
+Memorial planning involves many variables in price.
+This is why planning memorial services in advance has become common practice, similar to saving for college and retirement.
+Planning in advance allows people to choose how their life story should be told and removes the burden for those left behind.
+It also gives you plenty of time to decide whether you want a cremation or burial, and whether it be at a gravesite, in a mausoleum, etc. These are personal decisions that impact how someone is visited after death, and also impacts cost.

 a person sitting at a table using a laptop computer